This is not a portfolio page. It's a structural analysis.

 Conversion Architecture

-Does the page flow guide visitors through a logical decision-making process?
+Does the page flow guide visitors through a logical decision?
 Or do pages exist in isolation with generic CTAs?

 Trust Acceleration

-Are credibility signals layered throughout the experience to reduce buyer hesitation?
+Are credibility signals layered throughout the experience?
 Or are trust markers generic and disconnected?

 Search Visibility

 Is the content structured to dominate search results and AI citations?
-Or is it optimized for keywords without topical depth?
+Or is it keyword-stuffed without topical depth?

 Category Ownership